osmcode/osmcoastline/README.md

 create output in "Web Mercator".
 (Other projections are currently not supported.)

-OSMCoastline always creates only this one database.
-If you need shapefiles use ogr2ogr to convert the data:

-    ogr2ogr -f "ESRI Shapefile" land_polygons.shp coastline.db land_polygons

 By default geometry indexes are created for all tables.
 This makes the database larger, but faster to use.
 You can use the option `--no-index` to suppress